NuSkooler/enigma-bbs/UPGRADE.md

 ## Archiver Changes
 If you have overridden or made additions to archivers in your `config.hjson` you will need to update them.
 See [Archive Configuration](docs/archive.md) and `core/config.js`

+## File Base Configuration
+As 0.0.4-alpha contains file bases, you'll want to create a suitable configuration if you wish to use the feature.
+See [File Base Configuration](docs/file_base.md).